WiIIson/EMGFlow-Python-Package/docs/04 SignalFilterer Documentation.md

 Raises an error if the sampling rate is less or equal to 0.

-Raises a warning if `expression` causes all files to be filtered out
+Raises a warning if `expression` causes all files to be filtered out.

+Raises an error if `high` is not higher than `low`.

+Raises an error if a file cannot be read in `in_path`.

+Raises an error if an unsupported file format was provided for `file_ext`.

 **Example**